-Net cash used in operating activities of RMB173.5 million (\$27.3 million) for the fiscal year ended March 31, 2022 was primarily related to a net loss for the fiscal year of RMB106 million (\$16.7 million) adjusted for certain non-cash items, which included Deferred income taxes RMB4.9 million (\$0.8 million), depreciation of RMB24.5 million (\$3.9 million), amortization of intangible assets of RMB6.7 million (\$1.1 million), loss on disposal of property, plant and equipment of RMB0.3 million (\$0.04 million), share-based compensation expense of RMB7.8 million (\$1.2 million), impairment of trade receivable and inventories of RMB5.1 million (\$0.8 million), write-down of inventories to net realizable value of RMB4.4 million (\$0.7 million), and non-cash lease expense of RMB3.8 million (\$0.6 million).
-The net changes in operating assets and liabilities of RMB124.9 million were primarily related to an increase in inventories of RMB89.5 million due to increased demand in rabies vaccine and YS Group's decision to continue to increase its inventory level to avoid any unpredictable logistics disruption or rising cost of raw material from the ongoing impact of COVID-19 on the global supply chain, an increase in trade receivables of RMB99.1 million from increased sales of the rabies vaccine in 2022 fiscal year, a decrease in amounts due from related parties of RMB30.1 million, a decrease in prepaid expenses and other current assets of RMB59.2 million due primarily to increased prepayments for construction in progress, an increase in trade payables of RMB14.4 million as a result of extending the accounting period for customers, which were partially offset by a decrease in accrued expenses and current liabilities of RMB35.6 million due to decrease expenditure on staff costs and increase expenditure for construction in progress, decrease in deferred government grant of RMB0.7 million, and payment of lease liabilities of RMB3.8 million.
+Net cash used in operating activities of RMB173.5 million for the fiscal year ended March 31, 2022 was primarily related to a net loss for the fiscal year of RMB106 million adjusted for certain non-cash items, which included Deferred income taxes RMB4.9 million, depreciation of property, plant and equipment of RMB24.5 million, amortization of intangible assets of RMB6.7 million, loss on disposal of property, plant and equipment of RMB0.3 million, share-based compensation expense of RMB7.8 million, impairment of trade receivable and inventories of RMB5.1 million, write-down of inventories to net realizable value of RMB4.4 million, and non-cash lease expense of RMB3.8 million.
+The net changes in operating assets and liabilities of RMB124.9 million were primarily related to an increase in inventories of RMB89.5 million due to increased demand in rabies vaccine and YS Group's decision to continue to increase its inventory level to avoid any unpredictable logistics disruption or rising cost of raw material from the ongoing impact of COVID-19 on the global supply chain, an increase in trade receivables of RMB99.1 million from increased sales of the rabies vaccine in 2022 fiscal year, a decrease in amounts due from related parties of RMB30.1 million, a decrease in prepaid expenses and other current assets of RMB59.2 million primarily due to increased prepayments for construction in progress, an increase in trade payables of RMB14.4 million as a result of extending the accounting period for customers, which were partially offset by a decrease in accrued expenses and current liabilities of RMB35.6 million due to decrease expenditure on staff costs and increase expenditure for construction in progress, decrease in deferred government grant of RMB0.7 million, and payment of lease liabilities of RMB3.8 million.

-Net cash used in operating activities of RMB246.6 million for the fiscal year ended March 31, 2021 was primarily related to a loss before tax for the year of RMB191.8 million, adjusted for certain non-cash items, which included deferred income tax of RMB17.5 million, depreciation of RMB22.2 million, amortization of intangible assets of RMB5.7 million, share-based compensation expense of RMB76.8 million, impairment of trade receivable of RMB6.4 million, write-down of inventories to net realizable value RMB1.1 million, and non-cash lease liability of RMB2.2 million.
-The net changes in operating assets and liabilities of RMB186.7 million were primarily related to an increase in inventories of RMB68.7 million due to increased demand in rabies vaccine and YS Group's decision to continue to increase its inventory level to avoid any unpredictable logistics disruption or rising cost of raw material from the ongoing impact of COVID-19 on the global supply chain, an increase in trade receivables of RMB20.7 million from increased an sales of the rabies vaccine in 2021 fiscal year, an increase in amounts due from related parties of RMB3.1 million, an increase in trade payables of RMB146.8 million primarily due to increase in advance to suppliers, a decrease in trade payables of RMB4.4 million, payment of income tax for previous years of RMB34.1 million, and payment of lease liabilities of RMB2.2 million.
+Net cash used in operating activities of RMB246.6 million for the fiscal year ended March 31, 2021 was primarily related to a loss before tax for the year of RMB191.8 million, adjusted for certain non-cash items, which included deferred income tax of RMB17.5 million, depreciation of property, plant and equipment of RMB22.2 million, amortization of intangible assets of RMB5.7 million, share-based compensation expense of RMB76.8 million, impairment of trade receivable of RMB6.4 million, write-down of inventories to net realizable value RMB1.1 million, and non-cash lease liability of RMB2.2 million.
+The net changes in operating assets and liabilities of RMB186.7 million were primarily related to an increase in inventories of RMB68.7 million due to increased demand in rabies vaccine and YS Group's decision to continue to increase its inventory level to avoid any unpredictable logistics disruption or rising cost of raw material from the ongoing impact of COVID-19 on the global supply chain, an increase in trade receivables of RMB220.7 million from increased an sales of the rabies vaccine in 2021 fiscal year, an increase in amounts due from related parties of RMB3.1 million, an increase in prepaid expenses and other current assets of RMB146.8 million primarily due to increase in advance to suppliers, a decrease in trade payables of RMB4.4 million, payment of income tax for previous years of RMB34.1 million, and payment of lease liabilities of RMB2.2 million.